 There’s a strange satisfaction to be had when running in conditions that keep most people at home – be it early morning, or in the rain or cold.

-Here are 10 winter running tips to keep you motivated and safe.
+Here are 10 winter running tips to get you out of bed, keep you motivated and keep you safe.

 1. Organise to run with a buddy.
-Waking up early on dank and dark wintery mornings may make you want to roll over and hit the snooze button.
-But if you’ve already organised to go running with a friend – and they’ve made the effort to get out of bed – you won’t want to let them down (unless you’re a really bad friend).
+Waking up early in a dark wintery morning may make you want to roll over and hit the snooze button.
+But if you’ve already organised to go running with a friend – and they’ve made the effort to get out of bed – you won’t want to let them down.
 Having a running buddy, especially in the colder months, is a great way to keep you motivated, and safe too.

 2. Get organised the night before.
 Get your gear out and ready to go the night before, so waking up and getting out the door is easy and quick.